-- 3. September 25th Ontario Supports North Bay's Innovative Manufacturing Sector - The Ontario government is investing over \$2.5 million in five manufacturing projects in North Bay. - The funding is being delivered through the Northern Ontario Heritage Fund Corporation (NOHFC) and will help create 15 new full-time jobs and promote economic development in the north. - The NOHFC promotes economic development across Northern Ontario by providing financial assistance to projects that stimulate growth, job creation and skilled workforce development. - Since June 2018, the NOHFC has invested more than \$193 million in 1,386 projects in Northern Ontario, leveraging more than \$748 million in investment and creating or sustaining 3,912 jobs. - o For full details, please visit: https://news.ontario.ca/en/release/58545/ontario-supports-north-bays-innovative-manufacturing-sector - 4.
-September 24th Ontario Advances Infrastructure Projects to Strengthen Communities and Create Jobs - The Ontario government is moving forward with 40 major infrastructure projects across the province using the public-private partnership (P3) model. - The projects are listed in the most recent_P3 Market Update. - The projects in this update, valued at more than \$60 billion, show progress on many important priority infrastructure projects including subways, highways, health care and community safety projects. - The P3 Market Update, released on a quarterly basis, is a list of public projects in the pre-procurement and procurement stages for which Ontario has committed investments. - The list helps potential local and global privatesector partners organize their time and resources to make sure Ontario gets robust, innovative and competitive bids for its P3 infrastructure projects. - 5.
-September 24th Ontario Supports Job Creation and Expansion in the Forestry Sector
+- i.
+Since June 2018, the NOHFC has invested more than \$193 million in 1,386 projects in Northern Ontario, leveraging more than \$748 million in investment and creating or sustaining 3,912 jobs. - 7.
+September 25th Ontario Supports North Bay's Innovative Manufacturing Sector - The Ontario government is investing over \$2.5 million in five manufacturing projects in North Bay. - The funding is being delivered through the Northern Ontario Heritage Fund Corporation (NOHFC) and will help create 15 new full-time jobs and promote economic development in the north. - The NOHFC promotes economic development across Northern Ontario by providing financial assistance to projects that stimulate growth, job creation and skilled workforce development. - Since June 2018, the NOHFC has invested more than \$193 million in 1,386 projects in Northern Ontario, leveraging more than \$748 million in investment and creating or sustaining 3,912 jobs. - For full details, please visit: https://news.ontario.ca/en/release/58545/ontario-supports-north-bays-innovative-manufacturing-sector - 8.
+September 24th Ontario Advances Infrastructure Projects to Strengthen Communities and Create Jobs - The Ontario government is moving forward with 40 major infrastructure projects across the province using the public-private partnership (P3) model. - The projects are listed in the most recent\P3 Market Update. - The projects in this update, valued at more than \$60 billion, show progress on many important priority infrastructure projects including subways, highways, health care and community safety projects. - The P3 Market Update, released on a quarterly basis, is a list of public projects in the pre-procurement and procurement stages for which Ontario has committed investments. - The list helps potential local and global privatesector partners organize their time and resources to make sure Ontario gets robust, innovative and competitive bids for its P3 infrastructure projects.

-- The Ontario government is providing \$2 million to the wood products company, Oxford Pallet, to expand its operations and introduce innovative robotic and vision equipment to boost productivity and create local jobs. - Oxford Pallet is the first company to be approved for funding under the Forest Sector Investment and Innovation Program, a program designed to help Ontario forestry companies develop and implement innovative technology. - The investment will create 20 new jobs, double the plant's production capacity, and increase lumber purchases from regional sawmills and lumber wholesalers in Ontario by more than 30 per cent. - The innovative equipment and technology planned in the company's expansion is a first of its kind in North America's pallet industry. - Ontario's forest industry generates over \$18 billion in revenue and supports approximately 147,000 direct and indirect jobs in regions with few other industries. - 6.
+- 9. September 24th Ontario Supports Job Creation and Expansion in the Forestry Sector - The Ontario government is providing \$2 million to the wood products company, Oxford Pallet, to expand its operations and introduce innovative robotic and vision equipment to boost productivity and create local jobs. - Oxford Pallet is the first company to be approved for funding under theForest Sector Investment and Innovation Program, a program designed to help Ontario forestry companies develop and implement innovative technology. - The investment will create 20 new jobs, double the plant's production capacity, and increase lumber purchases from regional sawmills and lumber wholesalers in Ontario by more than 30 per cent. - The innovative equipment and technology planned in the company's expansion is a first of its kind in North America's pallet industry. - Ontario's forest industry generates over \$18 billion in revenue and supports approximately 147,000 direct and indirect jobs in regions with few other industries. - 10.
 September 23rd Ontario Partners with Scarborough-Based Auto Parts Manufacturers - The Ontario government is investing in new technology adoption with two local auto parts manufacturers in Scarborough to help improve efficiency, productivity and build capacity in the province's world-class automotive supply chain while creating and protecting jobs. - Today the Provincial government announced that an investment of more than \$175,000 from the Ontario Automotive Modernization Program (O-AMP) will be matched 1:1 by the recipient companies for these projects: - Innotech Precision Inc. provides tooling, engineering and injection-molded components for the auto industry.
 The company is receiving \$98,582 towards real-time automated monitoring systems, which includes vision and production data analytics technology.